htmlcenterhq/unstrapped/readme.md

-# Strapped WordPress Theme Framework
+# Strapped - WordPress theme skeleton project

 [![Build Status](https://travis-ci.org/htmlcenterhq/strapped.svg?branch=master)](https://travis-ci.org/htmlcenterhq/strapped)

 ## About

-Strapped is a WordPress theme framework based on the best WordPress developer productivity practices and solid Bootstrap 4 UI framework.
-This framework provides WordPress developers with strong automation and productivity practices.
+Strapped is a WordPress theme skeleton project based on the WordPress developer productivity best practices and [Bootstrap 4 UI toolkit](https://getbootstrap.com/).
+Skeleton project provides WordPress developers with the strong automation and productivity practices.

-You can use Strapped framework as single standalone WordPress theme, or as a parent theme for multiple WordPress theme projects.
-[Strapped](https://www.htmlcenter.com/themes/strapped) includes tools like Gulp, Npm, Sass and Composer to help you build themes faster and with less bugs.
+You can use Strapped theme as single standalone WordPress theme, or as a parent theme for multiple WordPress projects.
+[Strapped](https://www.htmlcenter.com/themes/strapped) includes tools like Gulp, Npm, Sass, Composer and Docker.
+It helps you build Wordpress projects faster and reduces number of code bugs.

 ## Basic Features

 - Combines Bootstrap 4 HTML/CSS/JS files with simple and powerful WordPress skelethon project.
-- Provides tools and best practices to minify JS/CSS to improve site speed.
+- Tools to automate management of JS / CSS / SASS dependencies.
-- Includes continuous integration setup to speedup the testing and developer productivity.
+- Tools for continuous integration setup to speedup the testing and developer productivity.
+- Integrated Docker for local Wordpress theme testing and development.

 ## Usage

 ### Npm

-This theme is using [npm](https://www.npmjs.com/) to manage its source dependencies from Bootstrap 4 and Font Awesome.
-To download all the dependent source code use
+This theme is using [npm](https://www.npmjs.com/) to manage its source dependencies (Bootstrap 4 , Font Awesome).
+To download all the dependency source code use

     npm install